Last updated: 9 June 2026

 Stock Events does one thing and does it well.
 It takes the mess of tracking stocks, dividends, earnings, and economic events across multiple sources and puts it all in one clean, ad-free app.
 The dividend tracker alone sets it apart from most competitors, and the timeline view is a genuinely smart way to stay on top of market events without drowning in noise.

 It is not perfect.
-The free tier feels tight, the US-centric defaults may annoy UK investors at first, and the lack of free brokerage syncing is a miss.
+The free tier feels tight, the US-centric defaults may annoy UK investors at first, and the additional cost of the Connect add-on for brokerage syncing is a miss at the Pro price point.
 But as a companion to your existing brokerage, it earns its place on your home screen.

-If you want to try it out, head to our Stock Events detail page to grab 5 free watchlist spots and get started without paying a penny.
+If you want to try it out, head to our Stock Events detail page to get started and find out how to earn extra watchlist spots.

-Overall, a solid 4/5 Stone cold.
+Overall, a solid 4/5.
 Stock Events earned that score with its best-in-class dividend tracking, clean ad-free design, and a timeline feature that genuinely saves time.
-It did not quite reach Ice cold because the free tier is too restrictive, brokerage syncing is locked behind Pro, and the overall experience still leans a little too heavily towards US markets for UK users.
+It did not quite reach the top because the free tier is too restrictive, brokerage syncing costs extra, and the overall experience still leans a little too heavily towards US markets for UK users.

 Stock Events is a tracking tool, not a brokerage.
-It does not hold your money.
+It does not hold your money or custody any assets.
+FSCS deposit or investment protection is not applicable.
 You can read more about the app on the official Stock Events website.
 This review reflects the author's personal experience.
 CoolCuration earns additional watchlist spots when readers sign up via our referral link on the detail page.

 Frequently asked questions